sreenithibalasu/Statistical_Programming/README.md

 This repository contains some of the work I've done to demonstrate my stats programming skills.

+This also demonstrates my ability to code using the R language

 ## Contents

 - Hypothesis Testing